-Kudat is one of the few places in Malaysian Borneo where one can get hauled.
+Kudat is one of the few places in Malaysian Borneo where one can get hauled (see boatyards).
 The small city is a friendly place with dozens of small restaurants and seemingly almost as many small Chinese run hardware stores.
 The nearby golf club is extremely cruiser friendly and cruisers recommend it as a great place to eat within walking distance of the boatyard.

-Clearance can be done here and all the offices are within walking distance.
+Clearance can be done here and all the offices are within walking distance, but note the offices are closed on Saturadays.

 The Immigration and Customs offices are on the waterfront, between the Milimewa store and the Police Wharf.
 In April 2013 Immigration for visiting yachts was managed from a white demountable building within the Police Wharf, just next to Customs.
 The Jabatan Laut (Harbourmaster) is located on the second floor of a building just behind the Chinese Temple – locals will point it out for you.
 Very helpful.